International MBA student finds Business is Personal support network far from home

 Q: There’s a big emphasis within the MBA program on learning how to become a leader and being able to lead others.
 How has the Executive Connections experience played into that and reinforced that?

 A: I’m really happy that W. P. Carey has this value around mentorship.
 The Executive Connections program was one of the things that attracted me when I was researching the school.
-Especially for someone like me coming from Nigeria, for example, I haven’t worked in Corporate America — I need to understand how the system works, how the culture works as well.
-And my executive mentor, Jacqueline Spence, has been very, very good to me.
+Especially for someone like me coming from Nigeria, for example, I haven’t worked in corporate America - I need to understand how it works, how the culture works as well.
+And my executive mentor, Jaqueline Spence, has been very, very good to me.
 She takes the time to send me articles on leadership and personal development.
 I can tell that she’s invested in me.
 I’m happy I get to work with her because she’s had such a huge impact on my life.
-Preparing for interviews, internships and all of that … She knew about them, she gave me great advice.
-And then getting [the internship] and sharing the news with her, she was super proud of me — it feels great to see her invested in me and supporting me.
+Preparing for interviews, internships and all of that… She knew about them, she gave me great advice.
+And then getting [the internship] and sharing the news with her, she was super proud of me – it feels great to see her invested in me and supporting me.

 Q: What are you looking forward to next in your program?
 What about after you graduate?

 A: In the summer I’ll be in Austin, Texas.
-I got an internship with Apple to work with the Apple Pay Team.
-This will be my first time visiting Austin, so I’m really looking forward to it!
-I’m excited for the opportunity to contribute to the team and cause impact.
+I got an internship with Apple to work with the Apple Pay team.
+I haven’t been to Austin before so I’m really looking forward to it!
+Especially in the line of payment innovation, I’m excited for the opportunity to contribute to the team and cause impact.
 Apple is a great organization and working on the early stage of innovations and on products that impact millions of people is something that I’m really looking forward to.

 Post-MBA, my goal is to work in Big Tech.
-I hope that by interning at Apple, I prove myself and hopefully get retained as a full-time employee, because I’ve always wanted to work at Apple.
-When you think innovation, you think Apple.
-It was my target company — and I got it!
+I hope that by interning at Apple I prove myself and maybe get retained as a full-time employee, because Apple was the first on my list of companies that I want to work with.
+And I got it!
 That validation was icing on the cake for me from an overall fantastic MBA experience at W. P. Carey.

 Ready to learn more about the ASU MBA?